Have Fun Teaching Your Kids About Elections with These Easy Printables

 I think all of us can agree that teaching our kids about how elections work and the value of voting is important.
 The hard part, figuring out how to teach kids about voting and elections.
 Because let’s face it, they are complicated…I have put together this cool unit packed full of election activities, games, and information.

 Who Can Vote?
 Who Can Be President?

 My election unit starts out with the basics.
 Who exactly can vote?
-My kids found it amusing that for many years I was the only one in the house could vote because their father was not a US citizen.
-This unit spells out all the qualifications to vote, who is exempted, and a few notes abut women not being allowed to vote for much of history!
+My kids found it amusing that for many years I was the only one in the house who could vote because their father was not a US citizen.
+This unit spells out all the qualifications to vote, who are exempted, and a few notes about women not being allowed to vote for much of history!
 Each page is designed with information broken down into tiny pieces so kids don’t get overwhelmed.

 How Does the Electoral College Work?

 Explaining the Electoral College to kids can be complicated; especially considering that many adults don’t understand how it works.
 I break the process down to the basic hows and whys and include an electoral college map to show exactly how many votes each state gets.
 This map can also be used on election night to track which candidate gets each state.
 I recommend having one copy for each child and having them color each state won by a republican red and a democrat blue.

 There is also a page explaining the three branches of government and why the president can just do whatever he wants.